department-of-veterans-affairs/va.gov-team/products/ask-va/design/Fields, options and labels/How prefill works.md

 ## Initial prefill pattern

 After an authenticated submitter clicks `Ask a new question`, the next page is `Personal information`.
-This uses [a VA.gov Design System pattern](https://design.va.gov/patterns/help-users-to/know-how-their-information-is-updated#communicate-information-that-is-on-file) which is used to communicate information that is on file.
+This uses [a VA.gov Design System initial prefill pattern](https://design.va.gov/patterns/help-users-to/know-how-their-information-is-updated#communicate-information-that-is-on-file) which is used to communicate information that is on file.

 On this page, we'll reflect the submitter's: